bmechtley/sirens/README.markdown

 # Sirens
 Sirens is a library for segmentation, indexing, and retrieval of environmental and natural sounds.
 Sirens is currently under development and at the moment is only ready to use for feature extraction, segmentation, and comparison as per Wichern, et al. below.
 Check back later for updates.

 Sirens is being developed simultaneously with [sirens-vamp](http://github.com/plant/sirens-vamp), an implementation of the feature extraction routines as [Vamp](http://vamp-plugins.org) plugins.
-I strongly encourage the use of sirens-vamp, as Vamp is quickly becoming a great standard for audio feature extraction, similar to VST/RTAS/LADSPA/AU for realtime audio effects and instruments.

 # Requirements
-Any application using Sirens also needs to link against [FFTW](http://www.fftw.org) and pthread.
-It is also necessary to have the [uBLAS](http://www.boost.org/doc/libs/1_40_0/libs/numeric/ublas/doc/index.htm) headers installed when compiling Sirens.
-In the future, a sirens-config binary will assist with this process, but for now, something like the following should work:
+Any application using Sirens also needs to link against [FFTW](http://www.fftw.org) and pthread:

-	g++ myproject.cpp -lsirens -lfftw3 -lsndfile -lpthread
+	g++ myproject.cpp -lsirens -lfftw3 -lpthread

 # Installation
-To install Sirens, make sure you have [Python](http://www.python.org) and the [SCons](http://www.scons.org) build system installed.
-(Python is only used for building Sirens.)
-Additionally, make sure you have the [FFTW](http://www.fftw.org), [libsndfile](http://www.mega-nerd.com/libsndfile/), and [uBLAS](http://www.boost.org/doc/libs/1_40_0/libs/numeric/ublas/doc/index.htm) headers installed.
-Then, perform the following command in the project's directory:
+First make sure you have the [FFTW](http://www.fftw.org) library installed.
+Sirens uses the [SCons](http://www.scons.org) build system.
+To install, perform the following command in the project's directory:

 	sudo scons install

 To build the applications in the examples/ directory, do

 	scons

 To get rid of intermediate build files, type:

 	scons -c

 ## Parameters
 If you do not have root access, you may have troubles installing Sirens.
 In this case, you can put the library in a custom directory.
 For example, to put the library in ~/lib and the includes in ~/include/sirens:

 	scons install --prefix=$HOME

 Additionally, if you need to point the Sirens install to a specific directory to find the FFTW or libsndfile headers, you can specify any additional parameters to the compiler using $CFLAGS and $LDFLAGS.
 For example, to use ~/include/fftw3.h, ~/lib/fftw3.a, and so on:

 	export CFLAGS=-I$HOME/include
 	export LDFLAGS=-L$HOME/lib
 	scons install --prefix=$HOME